 High cholesterol is one of the biggest risk factors for heart disease.
 In fact, it nearly doubles the chance of developing atherosclerosis.
-Drs.
-Timothy Leigh Rodgers, Brittany Bryan, and Dennis H. Baker at Premium Care Internal Medicine encourage you to get regular cholesterol screenings because that’s the only way to catch the problem before you develop coronary artery disease.
+Dr. Brittany Bryanat Premium Care Internal Medicine encourages you to get regular cholesterol screenings because that’s the only way to catch the problem before you develop coronary artery disease.
 If you’re interested in personalized care to lower cholesterol, or you simply have questions about your health, don’t hesitate to call our office in Santa Barbara, California.

 Two types of lipids lead to health problems when blood levels are too high — cholesterol and triglycerides.
 You can inherit lipid disorders or develop them from an underlying health condition, but they’re often the result of lifestyle risk factors such as being overweight and an unhealthy diet.
 Lipid disorders increase your risk for atherosclerosis, heart disease, and stroke.

 Cholesterol (and other fats) can’t travel through your bloodstream in their normal state because blood is mostly water.
 Your body turns cholesterol into lipoproteins — little packages consisting of cholesterol and fats enclosed in a water-compatible shell.

 There are different types of lipoproteins that each have different functions.
 The type of lipoprotein determines whether the cholesterol it carries is good or bad.

 High-density lipoproteins, or HDL, are called good cholesterol because they collect cholesterol and eliminate it from your body.
 Low-density lipoproteins, or LDL, are known as bad cholesterol because they stay in the bloodstream.